jackrusher/dotemacs/README.md

 via one's inputrc).

 The usual OSX command key bindings are mostly supported.
-Command-S saves, Command-F "finds" (searches forward), cut and paste, selection, and so on all operate normally.
+Command-S saves, Command-F "finds" (searches forward) and Command-G continues the search, cut and paste, selection, and so on all operate normally.
 Some commands are modified so that they're the emacs semantic equivalent of their OS X counterparts.
-For example, Command-w "kills" (closes) the current buffer rather than the window (which should be full-screen most of the time).
+For example, Command-w "kills" (closes) the current buffer rather than the emacs window (which I feel should be full-screen most of the time).

-The emacs notation for key sequences looks like `a` (press a), `C-c` (control + c), `M-x` ("meta ex", where "meta" is the alt/option key in this configuration) or `s-a` ("super a", where "super" is the command key).
-So, a sequence like `C-x C-f` means "hold down the control key while pressing first 'x' then 'f'.
+The emacs notation for key sequences looks like `a` (press a), `C-c` (control + c), `M-x` ("meta ex", where "meta" is the alt/option key when using this configuration on a Mac) or `s-a` ("super a", where "super" is the command key).
+So, a sequence like `C-x C-f` means "hold down the control key while pressing first `x` then `f`.

 ### BUFFERS, FRAMES AND FILES